Limiting beliefs can make it harder to relieve IBS

 Many limiting beliefs we absorb at a young age.
 They become part of our subconscious programming without us really noticing.

-While some are very useful, others can keep us from fulfilling our dreams.
+While some are very useful, others can keep us from getting what we want.

 You may even self-sabotage without ever really understanding why.

-The good news is that you can look for them and rewrite them.
-It can take some practice – or just a few seconds.
+The good news is that you can look for them and upgrade them.
+It can take some practice – or just a few seconds when guided:

-6 common limiting beliefs around IBS – and how to rewrite them
+4 common limiting beliefs around IBS – and how to upgrade them

 I have completely recovered from chronic IBS.
 To do that I had to blindly believe it was somehow possible to open that door and relieve IBS.